git-comment/git-comment/docs/User Guide.md

 line reference.
 Creating a comment without a supplied message opens the default git editor.

+The name and email used as the comment author and committer identities are shared from git environment variables `GIT_AUTHOR_IDENT` and `GIT_COMMITTER_IDENT` respectively.
+See `git help var` to learn more.

 ```
 git comment [-m <msg>] [--amend <comment>] [-c <commit>] [<filepath:line>]
 git comment --delete <comment>